Marri-Bugti Country: History

 The Marris and Bugtis first met the British when a Major Billamore entered their territory during the First Anglo-Afghan War.
 In April 1840, Captain Lewis Brown was sent to occupy Kahan but surrendered to Marri Chief Doda Khan five months later.
-Meanwhile, Bugtis had trouble with Sir Charles Napier and General John Jacob came greater trouble with both tribs.
+Meanwhile, Bugtis had trouble with Sir Charles Napier and General John Jacob came greater trouble with both tribes.
 In 1845 after the treaty was signed which shows that both tribes were supported financially by Khan of Kalat.

-Population
+Demographics

 By 1901, the total population of the Country was around 39,000, of which 19,000 or so were Marri, 18,500 Bugti, and 415 Hindu.
 Most inhabitants were nomadic.

-The Marris were divided into three sub-clans: the Bahawalanzai from the Ghazini clan and the Sherzai and Bijarani from the Loharani clan.
+The Marris were divided into three sub-clans: the Bijarani, Gazaini, Loharani.

 The Bugti clans were Pairozani Nothani, Durragh Nothani, Kalpar, Habibani, Mondrani, Shambhani Mareta, Masori and Rahija.